+Inventories mainly comprise bunkers on vessels and vessels under construction.
 Inventories are valued at the lower of cost and net realisable value.
 Cost is determined on a first-in first-out basis and includes all costs in bringing the inventories to their present location and condition.
-Allowance is made, where necessary, for obsolete, slow-moving and defective inventories.
+Net realisable value is the expected amount to be realised from use as estimated by the management.